 I estimate that we have over 2000 titles now and we’re still collecting.
-We like to mix our purchases up, regularly paying full price (someone has to fund the publishing industry and bookshops!) but very often finding bargains – particularly as I’m taking a short career break to retrain at the moment so don’t have fixed income.
+We like to mix our purchases up, regularly paying full price (someone has to fund the publishing industry and bookshops!) but very often finding bargains – particularly as I’m freelancing at the moment so don’t have fixed income.
 If you’re prepared to put a bit of work and time in, then you should be able to find great books without shelling out.
 Here are our top tips for how to build a book collection on a budget:

 Charity shops (or thrift stores)

 I’m always surprised at the amount of premium titles available.
 It’s possible to pick up newly-published works for a fraction of the cost if you can spare the time to forage.
 Occasionally you might even discover a first edition, although these tend to be snapped up by the retailers themselves.
 You may not find the perfect cover, but if aesthetics are important you’ll have your pick.